bosth/bosth.github.io/content/pages/python-postgis/index.md

 SELECT swap(geom) FROM city;
 ```

 I spoke about **plpygis** at FOSS4G 2017 in Boston.
 The slides are [here](https://2017.foss4g.org/post_conference/Extending-PostGIS-with-Python.pdf) and a video of the talk is also available.
+I also presented an example of using `plpygis` for some real-world analysis at FOSS4G 2023 in Prizren, and you can find a write-up [here]({{< ref "ads-b" >}}).

 {{< vimeo id="248099711" title="Extending PostGIS with Python" >}}